 Christmas in the Time of Covid

-For a Christmas dinner table to see off the year that wasn't, event designer Maria Castellanos is sidestepping festive cliches and embracing candlelit jewel tones.
+For a Christmas dinner table to see off the year that wasn't, event designer Maria Castellanos sidesteps festive cliches.

 This year, Christmas is going to be different.

 How many times have we been told this?
 Probably one too many.

 However, once we have all decided which other two households we are going to spend it with, the five days we are given permission to spend indoors with family and friends don’t have to be all that different from Christmases past.
 In fact, they offer an opportunity to celebrate the fact that this terrible year is finally days away from coming to an end.
 And what better way of celebrating than with a long, boozy, delicious meal around a beautiful table full of warmth and sparkle?
 See?!
 Not so different from other years.